A Charge Constraint in BMN: Introduction

-The outline of the paper is as follows.
-In Section \ref{sec:review}, several relevant aspects and equations of the BMN model are reviewed, and a few important $\mathcal{N}=4$ SYM expressions are listed.
-In Section \ref{sec:cal}, the BMN charge constraint is calculated when three of the angular momenta are equal and all angular momenta are much smaller than $N^2$.
-A more general calculation that follows arrives at a non-linear charge constraint.
-Section~\ref{sec:discussion} includes a discussion of the relation of the main result to the $\mathcal{N}=4$ SYM theory and comments about an implication for a black hole dual.
-Appendix \ref{app} includes a calculation of the indices of states annihilated by different pairs of supercharges.
+The outline of the note is as follows.
+In Section \ref{sec:review}, several relevant aspects and equations of the BMN model are reviewed, and some $\mathcal{N}=4$ SYM expressions are listed.
+In Section \ref{sec:cal}, the BMN charge constraint is calculated when the $SO(6)$ angular momenta are equal and all angular momenta are much smaller than $N^2$.
+A more general calculation that follows arrives at the same result Eq.~(\ref{ChargeConstraint}).
+Section~\ref{sec:discussion} includes a discussion about an implication for a black hole dual.
+Appendix \ref{app} includes a calculation of contributions to the indices of BPS states annihilated by different pairs of supercharges.